 I know you love quick and easy projects and YOU know I love projects with chunky yarn…..put the two together and what do you get?
+This quick and easy giant christmas stocking!

-One classic and simple Christmas stocking, which of course is made in my favourite size 6 super bulky yarn which not only means it’s a giant size for stuffing with loads of goodies but it’s also easy to create when you’re a little short of time.
+Which of course is made in my favourite size 6 super bulky yarn which not only means it’s a giant size for stuffing with loads of goodies but it’s also easy to create when you’re a little short of time.

 The body of the stocking is created from shell stitch to add some rustic decoration which is perfect for the farmhouse look, create it in minimal neutral shades as I did and it has a more modern Scandinavian feel.